5 Ways to Help Reduce Your Website’s Page Loading Speed

-But always make sure you test each script to ensure the attribute doesn’t break your site!
+But for the best website loading speed, always make sure you test each script to ensure the attribute doesn’t break your site!

 A little attention will go a long way—remember, just a one-second delay is all it takes to lose a lead, so you need to also think about what those lost leads may cost and whether you are using an out-of-the-box template or a custom design.